zakgrant/vamr-presentation/slides.md

 ##### Icons contd...

-* interactive screen by Aneeque Ahmed from the Noun Project
+* Interactive screen by Aneeque Ahmed from the Noun Project
-* agenda by Aneeque Ahmed from the Noun Project
+* Agenda by Aneeque Ahmed from the Noun Project
 * Handshake by romzicon from the Noun Project
 * Presenter by Oksana Latysheva from the Noun Project
 * Philips Hue Bloom by Richard Slater from the Noun Project